-- In addition to the survey of the different nationalities, a second Italian test was carried out in Trieste. - The findings of the separate Trieste survey are to be seen in the light of the wider aim of the whole Pear Tree Project, which was to assess, as explained above, whether cross-linguistic or cross-cultural differences across Europe were statistically significant or not. - The findings of the Trieste investigation would be compared to those of the other nationalities, but also to the other Italian group, to see whether the observable differences or similarities were in any way culture bound.
+- In addition to a wider survey of 12 different nationalities including an Italian sample, a second Italian test was carried out in Trieste. - The findings of the separate Trieste survey are to be seen in the light of the wider aim of the whole Pear Tree Project, which was to assess, as explained above, whether cross-linguistic or cross-cultural differences across Europe were statistically significant or not. - The findings of the Trieste investigation would be compared to those of the other nationalities, but also to the other Italian group, to see whether the observable differences or similarities were in any way culture bound.